-Manures are the materials which are needed for the growth of crops and plants.
+Manures are the materials that are needed for the growth of crops and plants.
 They enhance the yield and support the health and vitality of the plant.
 But, these manures can be natural, organic or even chemical.
-Natural manures include house hold kitchen waste, poultry waste, farm animal excreta, and crop waste, growing of nitrogen-fixing algae, bacteria, etc.
+Natural manures include household kitchen waste, poultry waste, farm animal excreta, and crop waste, growing of nitrogen-fixing algae, bacteria, etc.

 All, the methods give nutrition to the plant to the fullest.

 This use of chemical fertilizers may give instant results to the farmers regarding yield.
-But, in the long run, it destroys the soil natural texture and chemistry.
-The soil’s pH is changed; its ability to retain water, plant friendly microbes is lost.
-This leads to unhealthy plant crops leading heavy diseases and infections.
+But, in the long run, it destroys the soil’s natural texture and chemistry.
+The soil’s pH is changed; its ability to retain water, plant-friendly microbes is lost.
+This leads to unhealthy plant crops leading to heavy diseases and infections.
 To control this, farmers again use chemical pesticides which are mostly organophosphorus compounds or cyanide containing ones.

-So, now the crop material is contaminated to pesticides too.
+So, now the crop material is contaminated with pesticides too.
 During this use of pesticides, there is air pollution.
 Hence, farmers wear a face mask to avoid the chemical effects on them.
 But, this leads to air pollution, soil pollution.
 Further, if there are rivers beside, it can also lead to water pollution.
 Another interesting fact is, these pesticides do not get degraded faster.
-They tend to stay in the soil for longtime.
-Due to this, they could reach ground water and contaminate it.
+They tend to stay in the soil for a long time.
+Due to this, they could reach groundwater and contaminate it.

-The soil and crop are also contaminated with these chemical and can reach even humans through food.
+The soil and crop are also contaminated with this chemical and can reach even humans through food.

-Though the pesticides are intended to destroy plant pathogen, they also affect birds and other animals like rodents, reptiles living on the farm.
+Though pesticides are intended to destroy plant pathogens, they also affect birds and other animals like rodents, reptiles living on the farm.
 Since birds eat the larva or insects; the pesticide poison even reaches their body and kills them.
-Sometimes this is heavy during their breeding and prevents the growth of their off springs.
-This leads to a decrease in birds and other animal population in the surroundings.
+Sometimes this is heavy during their breeding and prevents the growth of their offsprings.
+This leads to a decrease in birds and other animal populations in the surroundings.

 Deforestation: Large swaths of lands give more of crop yield.
 This is a tactic used to enhance agricultural revenue.
 So, farmers encroach nearby forests if any and cut down the trees.
 This is done to enhance the land size for cultivation.
-In doing so, in some countries, the forests area are drastically reduced than the minimum recommended 30% of entire land mass for forests.
+In doing so, in some countries, the forests area is drastically reduced than the minimum recommended 30% of the entire landmass for forests.

 Once, they get into the body; they alter the hormonal secretions and nervous system.
 Since these are vital body systems; the health of the individual is affected over time.
 However, this is not so problematic when fiber crops like cotton are grown.

-Destruction of natural flora and fauna: Presence of flora and fauna is a part of nature.
-The soil has many microorganisms and other animals like earth worms living in it.
+Destruction of natural flora and fauna: The presence of flora and fauna is a part of nature.
+The soil has many microorganisms and other animals like earthworms living in it.
 Due to the widespread use of chemicals, this natural living system is affected.
-Bacteria in the soil tend to decay the waste and enhance the soil fertility.
+Bacteria in the soil tend to decay the waste and enhance soil fertility.
 But when the pH is changed, they are unable to survive; this leads to the destruction of environmental diversity and balance.